Shibboleth Origin Deployment Guide

 - id is used by HSNameFormat elements to refer to this element and must be unique.

-- type dictates how handles are passed to the AA.
+- type dictates how subject names such as handles are passed internally from the HS to the AA.
 The valid types are:

 - CryptoHandleGenerator: Shibboleth handles will be passed using symmetric encryption.
 If this is specified, keystore information must be specified using one KeyStorePath element, one KeyStoreKeyAlias element, one KeyStorePassword element, and optionally a KeyStoreKeyPassword element.